V. A. Demant

-Vigo Auguste Demant FRAI (1893–1983), known as V. A. Demant, was an English Anglican priest, theologian, and social commentator.
+Vigo Auguste Demant FRAI (1893 – 1983), known as V. A. Demant, was an English Anglican priest, theologian, and social commentator.
 He was one of the 14 committee members who served on the Wolfenden Report on Homosexual Offences and Prostitution.

 Early life and education

 Demant was born on 8 November 1893 in Newcastle upon Tyne, England.
-He was educated in Newcastle, England, and in Tournan, France.
+He was educated in Newcastle, England and Tournan, France.
 He studied engineering at Armstrong College, Durham.
 He then studied theology at Manchester College, Oxford.

 Career

 Ordained ministry and academia

 Demant had originally intended to become a Unitarian minister, but became attracted to Catholicism while studying at the University of Oxford and was received into the Church of England in 1918.
 He trained for Holy Orders at Ely Theological College, an Anglo-Catholic theological college in Ely, Cambridgeshire.

 Demant was ordained as a deacon in 1919 and as a priest in 1920.
 He served curacies at St Thomas the Martyr's Church, Oxford; St Michael and All Angels Church, Summertown, Oxford; St Nicholas' Church, Plumstead, London; and All Saints' Church, Highgate, London.
 From 1929 to 1933, he was an assistant priest at St Silas Church, Kentish Town.

 Demant became Vicar of St John the Divine, Richmond, in 1933 and nine years later he became a canon of St Paul's Cathedral.
 He served as canon chancellor of the cathedral from 1942 to 1948 and as canon treasurer from 1948 to 1949.
 He was a canon of Christ Church, Oxford, and Regius Professor of Moral and Pastoral Theology at the University of Oxford from 1949 to 1971.